Garamantes: History

+Besides Herodotus, historic references to the Garamantes also appear in several other Greco-Roman sources.
+After conducting a comprehensive review of quotes on the Garamantes from various sources, including Strabo, Arnobius Adv.
+Gentes, Ptolemy, and Solinus, David Mattingly et al. (2003) concluded:

+Clearly, the perception of some of the Roman writers was that some Garamantians were negroid or very dark-skinned, whilst others saw them as essentially aligned with the Berber peoples.
+This mixed picture most likely reflects the ancient reality ...
+On the evidence of the sources alone, the likelihood is that the Garamantes encompassed a mixture of racial types: Berber, negro and various levels of miscegenation.

 Roman depictions describe the Garamantes as bearing ritual scars and tattoos.
 Tacitus wrote that they assisted the rebel Tacfarinas and raided Roman coastal settlements.
-According to Pliny the Elder, Romans eventually grew tired of Garamantian raiding and Lucius Cornelius Balbus captured fifteen of their settlements in 19 BCE.
-In 202 CE, Septimius Severus captured the capital city of Garama.
+According to Pliny the Elder, in response to continuous Garamantian raiding, Lucius Cornelius Balbus and other Romans captured fifteen of their settlements in 19 BC.
+In 202 AD, Septimius Severus captured the capital city of Garama.

 The decline of the Garamantian culture may have been connected to worsening climatic conditions, or overuse of water resources.
-What is desert today was once fairly good agricultural land and was enhanced through the Garamantian irrigation system 1,500 years ago.
-As fossil water is a non-renewable resource, over the six centuries of the Garamantian kingdom, the ground water level fell.
+Present-day desert in the Sahara was once agricultural land of fairly good quality that was further enhanced through the Garamantian irrigation system.
+As fossil water is a non-renewable resource, over several centuries of the Garamantian kingdom, the ground water level fell, thereby, contributing to its end in the late 7th century AD.